Dynamical Decoherence and Memory Effects in Green Fluorescent Proteins by Dielectric Relaxation: Main

-There are numerous techniques to model the non-Markovian dynamics induced by the environment in the system.
-Often, these techniques require the deployment of approximations to yield closed-form solutions or have convenient computation times.
-Furthermore, for systems that are coupled only weakly to their environment, we may deploy perturbative approaches such as the second-order perturbation time-convolutionless master equation \cite{TheoryOQSBook}.
-Another approximation commonly utilized within the field of quantum optics is the rotating wave approximation, which neglects terms in the interaction Hamiltonian that have rapidly rotating phase contributions\cite{StrongCouplingRWA}.
-Such an approximation is helpful in low-temperature systems where the environmental frequencies are approximately equal to the transition frequency of a two-level system that is the system of interest.
-This is convenient as it allows for the restriction of the Hilbert space into a subspace of a fixed excitation number~\cite{burgessNatom}.
-However, there exist a large number of systems wherein the approximations listed above are not valid.
-For example, for systems at moderate temperatures as well as intermediate coupling strengths, which are characterized by timescales overlapping between system and environment, these previous approaches become less useful and lead to anomalous results\cite{ReviewPaper}.
-To fully understand how decoherence occurs in these physical systems, a better scheme is required.
-Such an approach that is numerically exact is the hierarchical equations of motion (HEOM)~\cite{HEOM,HEOMElecTransfer}.
-This is a non-perturbative, non-Markovian and not limited to high-temperature equation of motion for quantum systems coupled to structured environments.
-This approach collects dominant degrees of freedom in the environment by generating a hierarchy of equations from repeated time derivatives of the path integral.
+While there are numerous techniques to model the non-Markovian dynamics induced by a structured environment, most often, these approaches require the deployment of a myriad of approximations in order to yield closed-form solutions or have tenable computation times.
+In particular, for systems that are coupled only weakly to their environment, one can deploy perturbative approaches such as the second-order perturbation time-convolutionless master equation ~\cite{TheoryOQSBook}.
+Another approximation commonly utilised in the field of quantum optics is the rotating wave approximation, which neglects terms in the interaction Hamiltonian that have rapidly rotating phase contributions~\cite{StrongCouplingRWA}.
+Such an approximation is very helpful for low-temperature systems where the environmental frequencies are approximately equal to the transition frequency of a two-level system that is the system of interest and allows for the restriction of the Hilbert space into a subspace of a fixed excitation number~\cite{burgessNatom}.